ALapinskas/gameserver/README.md

 # gameserver
-Simple nodejs server for multiplayer games.
-It allows to create independent game sessions.
+Simple nodejs server for multiusers usage: multiplayer games, chats, webrtc calls, etc. It allows to create independent sessions.
 Websocket based.

 # The idea
-    Each game session should have its own id, or name.
+    Each session should have its own id, or name.
     Emitting a unic id/name will create a new session, if the id/name is already exist, you will try to join that session.
     Emittting other messages will be delegated only to pariticipants